 The Major in Health Informatics and Business Administration opened in April 2014.
 In the Field of Health Informatics and Business Administration, we train specialists for a new era of medical services in which health information and hospital management require highly specialized knowledge and skills.
-The purpose of this field is to foster health information managers who can not only help determine critical paths which delay the improvement of patient satisfaction and quality and efficiency of hospital management, but also assess possible shortcuts for better services.
+In recent years, expectations for data science have increased in the medical and health science fields.
+The purpose of this field is to foster human resources who can approach medical information and business management from the perspective of data science.

 - Coping with advancement of research, medical practice and education